stanislawbartkowski/CACenter/README.md

 # CACenter

-A simple Certificate Authority center issuing server and client SSL certificates.
-It is and automated version of the procedure described in this webpage.
+A simple Certificate Authority centre issuing server and client SSL certificates.
+It is an automated version of the procedure described in this webpage.

 https://jamielinux.com/docs/openssl-certificate-authority/index.html.

 The following tasks are implemented:
 * Create root and intermediate Certificate Authority.
 * Issue a pair key/cert certificate signed by the intemediate Certificate Authority
-* Produce on demand .pk12 cert file containing key and certificate.
+* Produce on-demand .pk12 cert file containing key and certificate.

 # Files description
  * ca.sh Bash script file implementation using OpenSSL tools.